LukeSmithxyz/landchad/content/fosspay.md

 Now open up `/var/www/fosspay/config.ini` and we will set things up.
 Here are a list of things to edit.

 - `domain` should be set to `donate.example.org`, with your domain.
 - `protocol` can be set to `https`.
 - Get or create an email account to use as a mailer and add the account/server information to the email settings.
 - Add your public and secret Stripe keys to the information.
 - Change the `connection-string` to `postgresql://fosspay:fosspay@localhost/fosspay` as set up above.

 **An important note:** mail ports *must* be opened on the server you\'re using, or else Fosspay will silently fail to send mails when someone tries to donate or reset their password.
 You do not have to run a mail server on the same server as Fosspay, but either way, mail submission ports must be opened.
 This usually requires contacting your VPS provider and requesting it from them.
+Aside from this, any error in the email setup will cause Fosspay to crash silently.

 ### Optional Integration with Patreon, Github, Liberapay